Air Board (Australia): Challenges of command and status

-The RAAF faced challenges to its status as a service co-equal with the Army and Navy during the 1920s and '30s.
-On several occasions the Air Board had to agitate for official representation commensurate with the Army and Navy.
+The RAAF faced challenges to its status as a service co-equal with the Army and Navy during the 1920s and 1930s.
+On several occasions the Air Board had to agitate for official representation commensurate with the other services.
 The Air Board considered RAAF funding so low in mid-1924 that it was existing on a "hand to mouth" basis and could not maintain its program; Goble told a defence committee meeting with Prime Minister Stanley Bruce that the service had "two machines fit for war".
 In 1930, and again in 1932, the government of the day seriously considered amalgamating the Air Force with one of the other services.
-As CAS, Williams, who among other things maintained personal correspondence with successive RAF chiefs, Trenchard and Sir John Salmond, as allies in the fight for an independent air force, received much of the credit for seeing off these threats.
+As CAS, Williams, who maintained personal correspondence with successive RAF chiefs, Trenchard and Sir John Salmond, as allies in the fight for an independent air force, received much of the credit for seeing off these threats of merger.
 Only after 1932, Williams contended, was the position of the RAAF as a separate entity assured.
-Senior RAAF officers recognised the value of assistance to the civil community in terms of training and public relations, and in the 1920s and '30s the Air Board authorised participation in a series of photographic surveys, meteorological flights, search-and-rescue missions, aerobatic displays, and air races.
+Senior RAAF officers recognised the value of assistance to the civil community in terms of training and public relations, and in the 1920s and 1930s the Air Board authorised participation in a series of photographic surveys, meteorological flights, search-and-rescue missions, aerobatic displays, and air races.
 The board was able to embark on an expansion program in 1934 thanks to an increase in overall defence spending by the Australian government, acquiring new bases, squadrons, and aircraft, including the Avro Anson, the RAAF's first low-wing monoplane and its first with a retractable undercarriage.
-In May 1938 the Minister for Defence approved the Air Board's recommendation to engage the recently formed Commonwealth Aircraft Corporation (CAC) to produce under licence the North American NA-33 trainer as the CAC Wirraway; the British government vigorously opposed the choice of a US design but the Australian government stuck by its decision.
+In May 1938 the Minister for Defence approved the Air Board's recommendation to engage the recently formed Commonwealth Aircraft Corporation (CAC) to produce under licence the North American NA-33 trainer as the CAC Wirraway; the British government vigorously opposed the choice of a US design but the Australian government stuck by the decision.